Stewarding Endowment Donors

 Director of Donor Engagement and Stewardship, UMass Boston

-Vanessa Carta is the Director of Donor Engagement and Stewardship at UMass Boston, where she oversees all stewardship outreach, including cultivating the institution’s relationships with endowment donors.
+Vanessa Carta is the Director of Donor Engagement and Stewardship at UMass Boston, where she oversees all stewardship outreach, including cultivating the institution’s relationships with endowment and current-use scholarship donors.
 Her decade of experience in advancement also includes roles with the annual fund and as a frontline development officer for a graduate school, centers, and institutes.
-She currently serves on the Santa Clara University Alumni Association Board of Directors and as regional vice president of their Boston chapter.
+She currently serves as the regional president of Santa Clara University's Alumni Association Boston chapter.
 Vanessa has an MA in Conflict Resolution, Human Security, and Global Governance from UMass Boston and a BA in Religious Studies and Sociology from Santa Clara University.